Why RPA is Only Half the Digital Transformation Battle

 To leverage RPA’s power, businesses need to add a digital customer component.
 In so doing they create a full circle system - a Customer RPA.
 Where the key value adds are the digital interchanges between the business and the customer.
 Those may be features like smart-field validation, digital form digestion, digital consent, digital documentation and the like.

-CPRA solutions help companies create, deploy and manage front-end interactions with their customers.
+CPRA solutions help the insurance industry create, deploy and manage front-end interactions with their customers.
 Those are then integrated with traditional RPA solutions to deliver key benefits of

-RPA has an essential place in the optimization of back-end operations.
-But for the front-end experience, we need a revolutionized and thrilling experience; digitization platforms are mandatory.
+RPA has an essential place in the optimization of back-end operations for the insurance industry.
+But for the front-end experience, we need a revolutionized and thrilling experience; intelligent automation and digitization platforms are mandatory.